 In Lefkada and Zante, dinners are frequently accompanied by strolling musicians, who fill the air with delightful Italian-sounding cantadas.
 On Kefalonia, the piece de resistance is a rich meat pie with lots of extras; and on Zante it’s salsa, meat stew with cheese.
 Here the locals will also offer you a nougat delicacy called mantolato.
 If they don’t, just ask for it!

-Natural attractions and historical sights on the Ionian islands
+Natural attractions and historical sights

 - Kefalonia: Unforgettable images on Kefalonia start with your first glimpse of the hamlet of Assos and its Venetian castle, almost overgrown with pines and cypresses, followed by delightful Fiskardo and the ‘rival’ towns of Argostoli and Lixouri.
 For natural wonders, don’t miss the caves: Drogarati, 150 million years old, and Melissani with its underground lake.

 - Zante: The sea and coast around Zante were picked for Greece’s first marine park.
 This is where the rare caretta caretta sea turtles lay their eggs.
 In spring, these endangered creatures set off from the Libyan Sea and the southern Adriatic to lay their eggs in the sands of Gerakas, Dafni, Kalamaki, Marathonisi and especially Sakania, east of Laganas.